Born: May 27, 1934

 Ohio connection: Birth

-Harlan Ellison, science fiction writer, novelist, editor, and critic, was born in Cleveland, Ohio.
-The son of Louis Laverne and Serita (Rosenthal) Ellison.
-He was raised in Painesville, Ohio.
+Harlan Ellison was science fiction writer, novelist, editor, and critic.
+The son of Louis Laverne and Serita (Rosenthal) Ellison was born in Cleveland, and was raised in Painesville, Ohio.
 In 1949 his father died and Ellison and his mother returned to Cleveland, where he graduated from East High School.
 He began writing professionally at age 15, when his first story appeared in The Cleveland News.
 He was a founding member of the Cleveland Science Fiction Society.
 He was published in the club’s magazine and he eventually took it over.
 Through this magazine, and through fan activities, he met many leading science fiction writers, some of whom encouraged him in his own literary ambitions.
 His published works include over 1,700 short stories, novellas, screenplays, comic book scripts, teleplays, essays, a wide range of criticism covering literature, film, television, and print media.

 Numerous Writers Guild of America Awards, Nebula Awards, Science Fiction Writers of America Awards, Nova Awards, Locus Awards, Jupiter Awards, Instructors of Science Fiction in Higher Education, Bram Stoker Awards, Horror Writers of America, Edgar Allan Poe Awards, PEN International Silver Pen award for journalism, World Fantasy Awards.
 His works have been named in the major works of American literature by Encyclopedia Americana Annual and inducted into the Swedish National Encyclopedia, and included in the Best American Short Stories.
 Milford Award for lifetime achievement in editing; Bradbury Award, Science Fiction and Fantasy Writers of America, 2000; Special Committee Hugo Award, 2006.